cinxdy/GhostLeg/README.md

-This File is a Ghost Leg Game for Korean.
+This File is a Ghost Leg Tool for Korean.

 When Team member have to decide turn or get the each member's number, this tool will be useful.